opendatalu/dotstat-udata-harvester/README.md

 - callRateNrCalls: this setting and the following are related to rate limiting.
 This is the max number of calls per period.
 By default 1.
 - callRateDuration: this setting defines the duration of the period for rate limiting in milliseconds.
 By default 1000ms.

+## Proxy

+To set up the usage of a proxy, you can use the variables https_proxy and no_proxy. https_proxy contains the URL of the proxy, and no_proxy contains a comma separated list of domains that should not be proxied.

 ## Run

 You can launch the synchronization with the command `npm run main`.